[Solved] Cannot Empty the Trash on Mac

 Release the key when you see the Apple logo with progress bar.

-Then empty the Trash and restart your Mac to exit safe mode.
+Then you can empty the Trash on Mac and restart your computer to exit safe mode.

 If the above methods don't work, you may want to use the cleaner - MacMaster to clean the Trash in one click.